ros-mobile-robots/ros-mobile-robots.github.io/docs/components.md

 ### Robot Base

-For the robot base you have two options to choose from.
-Either robot car kit consisting of plexi glas material or a more sturdier 3D printed variant named Remo.
+For the robot base you have at least two options to choose from.
+Either the robot car kit consisting of plexi glas material or a more sturdier 3D printed variant named Remo.

 === "DiffBot"